enghamza-AI/creditly/README.md

 ## Why This Project Exists

-Most beginner ML tutorials hand you a single clean CSV and a `.fit()` call.
+Most tutorials hand us a single clean CSV and a `.fit()` call.
 Real-world ML almost never looks like that.
 This project is deliberately harder in a specific way: **two independent, messy, real datasets that must be reconciled before any modeling can happen** — which is closer to what ML work actually looks like in industry.

 The goal isn't just "get a model that predicts default."
 The goal is to build the *judgment* to reason about data quality, missingness, and leakage — the stuff that separates someone who calls `.fillna(0)` reflexively from someone who understands why the data is missing in the first place.

+And I am not here to be called as someone who calls fillna without any reasoning at all -

 ## The Problem, in Plain English